-Finally, we’ve come to the Drawstring Jumpsuit.
+Finally, we’ve come to the Tank Jumpsuit.
 Allow me to start by saying I never met a jumpsuit I didn’t like.
 It’s a one-and-done outfit that can be dressed up or down with the right shoes and accessories.
 Which is why it breaks my heart to say that this was my least favorite of the pieces I ordered.

 Again, the 100% organic cotton fabric was certainly a textural dream, but nothing about the way it fit flattered any part of my body.
 That said, it could still definitely pass as loungewear at home, as long as the mailbox was the farthest distance I’d go while wearing it.

-Even though it has a drawstring, the waistline felt awkward and uncomfortable and the length of the leg was in-between too long to be capris and too short to be pants.
+The waistline felt awkward and uncomfortable and the length of the leg was in-between too long to be capris and too short to be pants.
 Such a shame!
 I wanted to love this one but maybe it will be a better fit for you!

-Final Verdict on PACT Clothing
+Final verdict on PACT Clothing

 Overall, I was pretty happy with my Pact experience.
 As far as daily basics go, they are ahead of the game when it comes to sustainability and affordability.

 However, there’s always room for improvement.
 Let’s talk overall pros and cons.
 I wasn’t happy that the colors faded so quickly and that the fit of the jumpsuit was just completely off.
 But I did love that they had a lot of options to choose from, including bundles of socks and undies along with men’s and kids’ apparel.